azat-co/aws-intro/labs/02-hello-world.md

 Alternatively, you can use etc/rc.local, etc/init.d/rc.local, systemd, init.d, upstart, systemv, sysv or any other mechanism to ensure restart on the reboot and stop-start.

-To test that the restarting work, you might add the reboot command (good for testing but not needed):
+To test that the restarting works, you may add the reboot command (good for testing but not needed):

 ```
 sudo reboot
 ```

-Add either one of the restarting commands (crontab or any other) code to your User Data script.
+Add any one of the restarting commands (crontab or any other) code to your User Data script.

 The script above does many things.
-Here are they:
+Here they are:

 1. Install nvm (Node version manager)
 2. Configure nvm to run with the "nvm" command